 2. Avoid clicking on unsafe links and unsolicited emails

 We mentioned above that phishing scams are one of the most common ways criminals breach defenses.
 It’s generally recommended that you thoroughly vet each email that asks you to click on a link or download specific software.

 Even if the email appears to be from someone you know and trust, be sure to check its authenticity.
 You can also take it a step further and never click on links in emails, navigating to the site in question using a bookmark instead.

 While many email providers will label an email if they believe it to be suspicious, it’s possible that some might evade their filters.

 One of the worst things you can do is keep a weak password such as “admin,” “password,” or “123456.”
 And if you don’t change the password that came out of the box, that’s another possible attack vector.

-If you don’t want to remember all the passwords for different services, consider using a password manager.
+Consider using a password manager if you don’t want to remember all the passwords for different services.
 If you’re stuck on coming up with a good password, then use a password generator.
 Enable two-factor authentication whenever possible to add an extra layer of security.

 4. Only connect to secure Wi-Fi

 While office networks are usually secure, it’s still a good idea to check with your system administrator about the security measures the company has implemented.
 However, most home Wi-Fi networks don’t come with the same security safeguards, and public Wi-Fi networks such as those in malls and coffee shops are even riskier.